robrab2000/WP-REST-Migrator/readme.md

 ## tl;dr
 - Use the Wordpress REST api to migrate from one Wordpress installation to another.
-- Extracts the posts, pages, comments, tags, media, etc.
+- This package is also great for cleaning up your wordpress.
-- Re-inserts all posts one by one, replacing tags and media etc as needed so that they all have the correct ids.
+- It extracts the content (posts, pages, comments, tags, media, etc.) and re-inserts all it one by one, replacing tags and media etc as needed so that they all have the correct ids.

-Remember to disable reCapcha from your sites before attempting the migration
+<no-wiki> * </no-wiki>Remember to disable reCapcha from your sites before attempting the migration

 ### To Do:
 - [x] Export posts (including media contained)